arancepete/ParcelSketch/README.md

 # ParcelSketch
-Line sketching application written C++/CLI for both native and managed code integration.
+Line sketching application written in C++/CLI for both native and managed code integration.